Caruychen/42Hive-Rush-minisynth/README.md

 Finally, for the audio synthesis, we use the `rodio` library, which is a basic audio playback library that allows use to create the necessary audio samples, and access the output device.
 We also got a lot of help from this [Article](https://thewolfsound.com/sound-synthesis/wavetable-synth-in-rust/) by Jan Wilczek, that helped us create a basic Wave table (I would have preferred to refer to them as arrays, but table is fine too).
 This formed the basic building block for our synthesizer tool.

+## Future improvements
+Since we had just 2 days for this, there is so much more that we would love to work and improve on.
+Such as cleaning up the code to have more logical structures.
+You may also hear some "cracking" going on, due to the face that we did not yet implement any (enveloping)[https://en.wikipedia.org/wiki/Envelope_(music)]